932. Beautiful Array

 Base Case:

-n == 1
+When n = 1

-since it's trivially beautiful.
+since a single-element array is trivially beautiful.

-((n + 1) >> 1)
+(n + 1) >> 1

 x * 2 - 1